 Talk with your child’s doctors about the goals of each treatment and what you can expect during the treatment.
 These types of talks are called “shared decision-making.”
 Shared decision-making is when you and the doctors work together to choose treatments that fit the goals of your child’s care.
 Shared decision-making is particularly important for a CNS tumor because there are different treatment options.
 Learn more about making treatment decisions.

-The common types of treatments used for specific CNS tumors that are common in children are described below, followed by more details about each main type of treatment.
+The common types of treatments used for specific types of CNS tumors that are common in children are described below.

 Astrocytoma.
 Treatment options often depend on the grade of the tumor:

 For low-grade astrocytoma, options include surgery, chemotherapy, radiation therapy, or combinations of these treatments.
-The types of treatments used depend on the tumor's location, how easily it can be removed with surgery, and a child's age.
+The types of treatments used depend on the tumor's location, how easily it can be removed with surgery, and the child's age.
 For some children with low-grade astrocytomas, surgery may be enough to cure the astrocytoma.
 Sometimes, depending upon the age of the child and the tumor's location, chemotherapy and/or radiation therapy may be recommended.

 For high-grade astrocytoma, surgery plus radiation therapy and chemotherapy are usually given.

 Learn more about the treatment of astrocytoma.

 Diffuse intrinsic pontine glioma (DIPG).
 Also called brain stem glioma, treatment for DIPG generally includes radiation therapy.
 Currently, chemotherapy does not appear to lengthen the lives of children with DIPG.
 However, new drugs are being researched for DIPG in clinical trials.
 Learn more about the treatment options for DIPG.

 Ependymoma.
 Treatment options for ependymoma include surgery and radiation therapy.
 Chemotherapy may also be used for infants and very young children with ependymoma.
 It may also be used for a short time to help shrink a tumor so it can be completely removed with surgery.
 Learn more about treatments for ependymoma.